Guestuser: Login or enrol?

 Rating graphic.

 The highest point on Inishturk is in the townland of Mountain Common.
 The peak is unnamed on the OS 6 map, though the names Knockleckan and Knocknagormore appear to the west near the coast.
-Inishturk is the 1049th highest summit in Ireland.
-Inishturk is the most northerly summit and also the most westerly in the Mweelrea Mountains area.
+Inishturk is the highest hill in the Mayo Islands area and the 1416th highest in Ireland.
+Inishturk is the most southerly summit in the Mayo Islands area and also the most westerly.

 Picture: Inishturk.
 Panorama shot by John Paul Tiernan.
 I'm in the middle for scale.